Police: Four in custody after drive-by shooting in Ponchatoula Wednesday night

 In a search of the vehicle, police found "multiple weapons along with numerous spent bullet casings."
 At least 15 casings were found at the scene on Methvin Drive, as well as numerous bullet holes in nearby buildings, according to the police department.

-Police say the altercation began with an argument between the group of four suspects and another man at TJ's Tobacco Store on Hwy 51 North.

-The man reportedly left the area on a dirt bike when the suspects followed him in their vehicle, shooting at him.
+After the argument, the victim was reportedly leaving the scene on a dirt bike when the suspects followed behind him in their vehicle, shooting at him.
 The victim was not injured, according to police.

 Trending News